 Steps:

-1. Navigate to the Numbers tab from the lefthand sidebar and find the number which is being affected by spam calls, then click the blue pencil icon next to it.
+Navigate to the Numbers tab from the lefthand sidebar and find the number which is being affected by spam calls, then click the

-6. Now we must make some condition steps to filter for recognized spam numbers.
-In our example case, there are two possible patterns we want to look for, and we will make separate actions for each.
-Click the + icon to add a new action, selecting Mark call as resolved.
+Now, we need to create condition steps to filter out recognized spam numbers.
+In this example, there are two patterns we want to detect, and we'll create separate actions for each.
+To begin, click the

-10. We have now created a call flow structure to automatically sort out numbers with known spam prefixes.
+We have now created a call flow structure to automatically sort out numbers with known spam prefixes.
 From this point, we can add more action steps to our main call branch as necessary.
-At the end of the editing process, make sure to Save Plan via the green button at the bottom of the page.
+At the end of the editing process, make sure to click

 Have more questions?
 Contact our Support team.
 We're always happy to help!